susanmarie87/Wild_Boutique/README.md

 ## <a>Remaining Design Issues</a>
  The desktop version of the navbar is awful but I could not figure out what was blocking me from being able to get the account and cart to sit on the right side.
 The mobile and nav version look akay.

- Navbar update- The problem was that I had left a nav element in the base.
+ **Navbar update**- The problem was that I had left a nav element in the base.
 When I tried to remove it, the navbar would disappear.
 This issue was FINALLY solved by adding the bg-dark class to the main-nav.html file and my navbar looks better now.

  The button on the products search bar broke on me a few days back and I have not been able to figure out what I did to break that.